DIY Web Design May Not Help Your Small Business: Here’s Why

 When I talk about web design, or designing a website for a small business, my angle may be different than yours.
 I’m not thinking about templates, graphics, colors, typography, or even the words on the page — at least not until we’ve done a lot of work up front.

-Unfortunately, all the stuff that comes prior to dragging and dropping elements onto your Wix or Foursquare web template is the stuff they won’t tell you.
-In fact, it takes years and years of being in the trenches of web design and SEO to understand.
+Unfortunately, all the stuff that comes prior to dragging and dropping elements onto your Wix or Squarespace web template is the stuff they won’t tell you.
+In fact, it takes years of being in the trenches of web design and SEO to understand.
 After all, it is a rigorous profession, which is why professional websites almost always run circles around DIY websites.
 It’s a simple fact.

 Why Professional Websites "Seem" Expensive